vault27/Foundation/dc.md

 - VPLS
 - VxLAN

-## Non virtualized/legacy data centers
-- Difficult to configure VLANs on all devices
-- VLAN-ID field is 12 bits yielding a maximum of 4094 VLANs
-- MAC scalability is affected due to limits on the number of MAC addresses that can be learned per device.
-Unpredictable amounts of BUM traffic when the MAC scale limit is surpassed, further impacts resiliency
-- Due to STP, many unused links, no load balancing
-- It is difficult connect two DC and stretch Layer 2 detween them
-- Host mobility
-- Microsegmentation

 ## Data Center Fabric / Underlay
 - The term “fabric” describes how switch, server, and storage nodes connect to all other nodes in a mesh configuration, evoking the image of tightly woven fabric.
 These links provide multiple redundant communications paths and deliver higher total throughput than traditional networks